-n our MAINLINES collection, we feature locomotives and rolling stock, in both passenger and freight service, from mainline operations across the southern and eastern United States.
+n our MAINLINES collection, we feature locomotives and rolling stock in both passenger and freight service from mainline operations across the southern and eastern United States.
 Major portions of this collection date back to the steam-to-diesel transition era of the late 1950s and 60s, including several collections of "fallen flags" — mainline and regional roads that went defunct or were eventually absorbed into larger Class 1 mainline systems.
 Our contemporary collections feature Amtrak, CSX Transportation, and Norfolk Southern, as well as other current mainlines and regionals in the southern and eastern United States.
-Join HawkinsRails trackside and watch for green signals!
+Join HawkinsRails trackside and watch for those green signals!

 verywhere the railroad went, it created something as if by magic.
 The British had invented the railroad, had figured out how to make it work.
 But they were aghast at what Americans did with their invention.
 Mostly using the same gauge as the British railroads, Americans were more generous with the loading gauge, making it possible to build enormous locomotives (too big to be safe, they said in England).
 Furthermore, these crazy Americans built lines to everywhere — even to nowhere at all.
 Nobody in Europe would have dreamed of building a railroad into uninhabited territory.
 You had to have two great metropolises — Birmingham and Manchester, let's say.
 But Americans believed in this agency of growth, saw it as a way of creating their civilization from nothing, and laid tracks into the wide open spaces.
 And then, where the railroad went, settlers immediately followed.